 - [OPTIONAL] Spatial validity: indicates Area where the provided ML Model Information applies.

-NOTE: Spatial validity and Validity period are determined by MTLF internal logic and it is a subset of AoI if provided in ML Model Filter Information and of ML Model Target Period, respectively.
+NOTE 3: Spatial validity and Validity period are determined by MTLF internal logic and it is a subset of AoI if provided in ML Model Filter Information and of ML Model Target Period, respectively.

+- [OPTIONAL] Feedback Request: indicates the NWDAF containing MTLF subscribes accuracy feedback for the provisioned ML model to the service consumer, if Feedback Indicator is provided in the input parameter.

+- [OPTIONAL] Data Request: indicates the NWDAF containing MTLF to get the input data, ground truth data and corresponding inference for the provisioned ML model from the service consumer, if Feedback Indicator is provided in the input parameter.